-Enterprise received approximately \$1 billion in total federal student aid (e.g., federal student loans), including more than \$18 million for first-year doctoral students.
+27. As noted above, Old GCU and the GCU Enterprise were both major recipients of federal student aid from ED.
+During ED's 2022-2023 award year, for example, the GCU Enterprise received approximately \$1 billion in total federal student aid (e.g., federal student loans), including more than \$18 million for first-year doctoral students.

-- 26. As a condition of receiving federal student aid, Old GCU and the GCU Enterprise were required to enter into program participation agreements with ED, which set forth program requirements, including program integrity requirements.
-See 20 U.S.C. § 1094. - 27.
-By entering into program participation agreements with ED, Old GCU and the GCU Enterprise agreed, inter alia, to comply with 20 U.S.C. § 1092, including to provide information to students that "shall accurately describe . . . the cost of attending [GCU], including (i) tuition and fees" as required by § 1092(a)(1)(E).
+28. As a condition of receiving federal student aid, Old GCU and the GCU Enterprise were required to enter into program participation agreements with ED, which set forth program requirements, including program integrity requirements.
+See 20 U.S.C. § 1094.

+29. By entering into program participation agreements with ED, Old GCU and the GCU Enterprise agreed, inter alia, to comply with 20 U.S.C. § 1092, including to provide information to students that "shall accurately describe . . . the cost of attending [GCU], including (i) tuition and fees" as required by § 1092(a)(1)(E).